wp-plugins/bp-profile-search/readme.txt

 After the standard manual or automatic plugin installation procedure, you'll be able to access the plugin admin page *BuddyPress -> Profile Search*.

-Before you can use the plugin, you have to add the profile search form to your BuddyPress Members page.
+Before you can use the plugin, you have to add the profile search form to your BuddyPress site.
+The search form can be inserted in a post or page, using the shortcode *[bp_profile_search_form]*, or in a sidebar or widget area, using the widget *BP Profile Search*, or in your template files, e.g. in your Members Directory page, using the code *&lt;?php do_action ('bp_profile_search_form'); ?&gt;*

-If you are using the BuddyPress default theme, open *index.php* in the *buddypress/bp-themes/bp-default/members* folder, locate this line:
+If you wish to add the search form to your Members Directory page, and you are using the BuddyPress default theme, open *index.php* in the *buddypress/bp-themes/bp-default/members* folder, locate this line:

 `</div><!-- #members-dir-search -->`